 That’s not a good thing, since that status change means that Markey will likely get some much-needed cash and organizational support from the national Democratic Party.
 So instead of cruising to yet another victory in the heavily conservative district, Musgrave is faced with becoming political road kill under the wheels of the Colorado’s recent Democratic juggernaut.
 Musgrave has a comfortable lead in cash, having raised $1.6 million to Markey’s $984,000.

-But it’s expected the Democratic Congressional Campaign Committee, which has $44 million to spend on races like this, smells blood and will help even that score.
+But it’s expected the Democratic Congressional Campaign Committee, which has $44 million to spend on races like this, smells blood and will help even

 “We know it’s going to be competitive,” says Julie Shutley, spokeswoman for the National Republican Congressional Committee.